lt3355/Dataset4HIN-DPD-master/README.md

 ### Match new pattern

-You can define your patterns and decompose them into micro-structures, and then code related Cycpher statements to match them in the HIN.
+You can define your patterns and decompose them into micro-structures, and then code related Cypher statements to match them in the HIN.